crptomonkeys/waxp.rentals/README.md

 # Docker-Compose File

-There are five containers involved in https://waxp.rentals: the public api (api), the web front end (web), the event processors (processors), the central service (service), and the database (data).
+There are seven containers involved in https://waxp.rentals: the public api (api), the web front end (web), the event processors (processors), the central service (service), the private management api (manage), the database (data), and the ad system (banad).
-The web and processors containers are based on the same image but with different CMDs.
+The api, web, processors, service, and manage containers are based on the same image but with different CMDs.
 Some lines may differ slightly, but this is the basic concept:

 ```